medined/perl-5-by-example/perl_5_by_example/files.md

 <TR><TD bgColor=black><FONT color=lightcyan size=4><B>Note by Matthew Kleiman</B></FONT></TD></TR>
 <TR><TD bgColor=lightcyan>

-The +&lt; prefix will open the file only if it exists and it will maintain the original data.
-This is the equivalent of using the &lt; prefix, with the added bonus that the file can be written to as well.
-The +&gt; command will open the file regardless of whether it exists or not.
+The +< prefix will open the file only if it exists and it will maintain the original data.
+This is the equivalent of using the < prefix, with the added bonus that the file can be written to as well.
+The +> command will open the file regardless of whether it exists or not.
 If it does exist, the file will be truncated (all data will be lost and a new file will be created) but the new file will be open for input/output instead of just output.
-I do not know what the +&gt;&gt; does for certain (it is not in the documentation as far as i can tell) but i deduce that it is similar to +&lt; but starts at the end of the file just as the normal append prefix does.
+I do not know what the +>> does for certain (it is not in the documentation as far as i can tell) but i deduce that it is similar to +< but starts at the end of the file just as the normal append prefix does.

 </TD></TR>
 </TBODY></TABLE>
-<P>By prefixing the file name with a <TT>&gt;</TT> character you open the file
+<P>By prefixing the file name with a <TT>></TT> character you open the file
 for output.
 This next example opens a file that will hold a log of messages.
 <P>
 <TABLE cellSpacing=0 cellPadding=0 border=0>